 No need to simply trust what that newspaper said about IGSD = CCI, IGSD stated that outright back in 2019.

-Meanwhile, we’re talking about that Richard Wiles of CCI who just recently installed Kert Davies as CCI’s as CCI’s “Director of Special Investigations” – that Kert Davies, who traces all the way back to the old forgotten Ozone Action group in the late 1990s who somehow magically “obtained” ye olde “reposition global warming” memos and who claimed the “Chicken Little” ad was proof of industry disinformation campaigns – that never-published Chicken Little ad, which the Sher Edling law firm cites as coming from Kert Davies’ Center for Climate Investigations “Climate Files” industry docs site.
+Meanwhile, we’re talking about that Richard Wiles of CCI who just recently installed Kert Davies as CCI’s “Director of Special Investigations” – that Kert Davies, who traces all the way back to the old forgotten Ozone Action group in the late 1990s who somehow magically “obtained” ye olde “reposition global warming” memos and who claimed the “Chicken Little” ad was proof of industry disinformation campaigns – that never-published Chicken Little ad, which the Sher Edling law firm cites as coming from Kert Davies’ Center for Climate Investigations “Climate Files” industry docs site.

 And for emphasis, that Climate Integrity prodding public officials to sue the fossil fuel industry which has those two worthless sets of industry docs as their cornerstone evidence that industry-led disinformation campaigns exist, where their beloved “reposition” memos set resides in the old Ozone Action “Distorting the Debate” collection.
 Click on their “Lie-brary’s” ICE docs link — it’s identical to the file I downloaded in 2018 from Greenpeace Investigations’ mega-pile of industry docs/other docs scans … that Greenpeace Investigations site, which the public was not permitted to view after April 2022.